jml/servant-template/README.md

 Once the template is created, you can build things with `stack` or use the provided `Makefile`.

-Your application logic goes in the `YourApp.API` module and the `YourApp.Server.Handlers` module.
+Your API definition goes in the `YourApp.API` module and the application logic in the `YourApp.Server.Handlers` module.

 ## Features